 Here’s a cool Chrome trick that not may people know and it has to with Chrome autofill.
 The autofill feature in Chrome is pretty great, as it saves you from the hassle of entering your addresses and card details again and again.
 However, what if you have started using a different card or moved to a new place?
 Don’t worry, Chrome lets you manually update the Autofill data.

 Just head over to Chrome Settings and click on “Show advanced settings“.
 Then, scroll down to the find “Autofill Settings“.
 Here you will find three options; Passwords, Payment Options, and Addresses.
 Click on the one you want to manually manage.

 13. Block Chrome Notifications

 Chrome’s notifications feature is pretty great, however, it can get annoying too, especially if you allow many websites (the ones that spam) to send you notifications.
 Also, it’s important to note that these notifications arrive even when you’ve closed Chrome.
 Thankfully, you can block Chrome notifications.

 On a PC or Mac, go to Chrome Settings and click on “Show advanced settings“.
 Then, go to “Content Settings” in the Privacy section.

-Here, you will find a “Notifications” section, where you can just choose to “not allow any site to show notifications“.
+Now, you can either choose to “not allow any site to show notifications“.
 To do that, just turn off the toggle marked in the picture below.
 If you want to block notifications from a particular website, you can click on “the three-dot menu” next to the website link and and do the same.

 On an Android device, you can go to Chrome Settings -> Site Settings -> Notifications, where you will find websites that bring you notifications.
 You can then tap on a site and in the permissions section, choose “Block”.